grubbyplaya/Sonic-2-CE/README.md

 A currently unfinished port of the Sega Master System version of Sonic 2 to the TI-84+ CE.

-So far, the game assembles into a 36kb .8xp file, but launching it will crash the calc.
+So far, the game assembles into a 36KB .8xp file, but launching it will crash your calculator.

 # Controls